solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ## Virtual Network Hierarchy

-An Azure virtual network is similar to a on-premises network.
+An Azure virtual network is similar to an on-premises network.
 It provides network isolation for workloads.
 Each virtual network has a private IP allocation block.
 Choosing an allocation block is an important consideration, especially if the environment requires multiple virtual networks to be joined.

 >![Warning](media/warning.png "warning") **Warning:**  The allocation blocks of the virtual networks cannot overlap.
 It is best practice to choose allocation blocks from [RFC 1918.](https://datatracker.ietf.org/doc/html/rfc1918)